aloisdg/awesome-regex/README.md

 ## Learning

 - [Wikipedia][d1] - Entry on regular expressions
-- [Learn Regex The Hard Way][d2] - An in-progress book that quickly teaches you regular expressions.
+- [Learn Regex The Hard Way][d2] - In-progress book that quickly teaches you regular expressions.
 - [Regular Expression Matching Can Be Simple And Fast][d3] - Basic concept of how RegEx parsing works
 - [PDF] [A Tao Of Regular Expressions][d4] - What are Regular Expressions
-- [Regular-Expressions.info][d5] - An informative website for learning regular expressions
+- [Regular-Expressions.info][d5] - Informative website for learning regular expressions
 - [RexEgg][d6] - A regular expressions tutorial that goes deep into advanced features
 - [Try Regex][d7] - Try Regex is an interactive regular expressions tutorial
 - [Udemy][d8] - A Basic Introduction To Using Regular Expressions In Programming